jucardwell/geog215/finalproject.md

 Make sure that your .Rmd file knits.
 When you are finished, zip up your files/folders (this is extremely easy to do on Mac and Windows computers).
-Upload a .zip file that contains all the files required to perform your analysis on Sakai!
-If your file is too large, upload your file to your personal UNC OneDrive and provide a link in your submission on Sakai.
+Upload a .zip file that contains all the files required to perform your analysis on Canvas

 ------------------------------------------------------------------------